Nupurgopali/Food-recommender-using-flask/README.md

 Then the model randomly selects any 3 recipes and shows those recipes to the user.
 The main idea behind this was whenever the user wishes to get recipe for the same input,he/she will always find different recipes and not the same recipes which they got previously.</p>
-# LEARNING OUTCOME:
+  <h1>LEARNING OUTCOME:</h1>
 <p>My main aim was to learn how to make an end-to-end application after
   processing the data.Hence,I used flask to render my web-application.<p>
- <p>In this project,I learnt how to use flask along with html and make a web-app ,so that users can also use it<p>
+ <p>In this project, I learnt how to use flask along with html ,CSS and bootstrap and make a web-app, so that users can also use it.<p>